 well as quantity discounts.

-Warehouse 1 Inventory List contains approximately 6,000 titles and
+Our Warehouse 3 Inventory List contains approximately 5,000 titles and

 includes current generation games and previous generation games.

 Our goal is to have as many of the newer/better triple A titles

 available used as possible.
 These are the titles that our